BSc (Hons) Games Programming

 Interested in using your talent for maths and physics in the interactive entertainment industry?
 Our Games Programming degree focuses on the technical aspects of games production for the PC, mobile and virtual reality games markets.
 We aim to equip you with the skills (especially programming in C++) to join this exciting and dynamic industry.

 The global games industry continues to grow.
-Worth over $99 billion in 2016, this value is predicted to rise to over $119 billion in 2019*.
+Worth over $137 billion in 2018, this value is predicted to rise to over $180 billion by the end of 2021*.
 Games offers lucrative careers at the cutting-edge of technology and talented games programmers are always in demand in the UK, Europe and the USA.